mposypkin/BNB-DG/readme.txt

    value for record is the maximal allowed number.
 Default value for subproblems is the list consisting of the source problem.
 5. Functional constraints are to be added in future.
+6. Missing state means that the state is generated as an initial problem (top tree node).

 The program can be run as follows for example:

-./bnbdg.exe 100 /tmp/st3.json /tmp/st4.json
+./bnbdg.exe /tmp/st3.json /tmp/st4.json

-where the initial state should be loaded from /tmp/st3.json file and stored in /tmp/st4.json file after 100 iterations.
+where the initial state should be loaded from /tmp/st3.json file and stored in /tmp/st4.json file.

 Script makeinp.pl merges problem and state definition files and obtains new input file.
 For example the following line